resource0x/concert0x/README.md

 ## Chat

 For regular text messages, there's a text box down the page.
-If you enter text message starting with backslash character, it's interpreted as a "command", not a text message
+If you enter a text message starting with backslash character, it's interpreted as a "command", not a text message

 ## Video/audio